plone/Installers-UnifiedInstaller/README.txt

 easier for a desktop-based development setup.

-For more detail on both root/non-root and ZEO/standalone choices, see "Installing on Linux / Unix / BSD":http://plone.org/documentation/manual/installing-plone/installing-on-linux-unix-bsd in the Plone.Org documentation section.
+For more detail on both root/non-root and ZEO/standalone choices, see "Installing on Linux / Unix / BSD ":http://plone.org/documentation/manual/installing-plone/installing-on-linux-unix-bsd in the Plone.Org documentation section.